mautic/mautic-documentation/pages/01.Home/02.Contributing/docs.en.md

 The folders in this repository are grouped together by topics.
  - The **`pages`** folder contains folders for each chapter in the Mautic user guide.
-Each folder contains one *.md* file that you can edit along with images used in this file.
+Each folder contains *.md* files (one per language - currently English only) that you can edit along with images used in this page.
 For example, within the *Campaigns* folder, you'll subfolders for subtopics such as *Managing Campaigns*, *Campaign Events*, etc. Each of these folders contain its own **`docs.en.md`** file and all images used in the *.md* files.
   - Similarly, the **`plugins`** folder contains folders for each plugin that Mautic offers.
    - The **`themes`** folder contains all the themes available for this repository.
 Each folder contains supporting files for a separate theme.